Enhancement of baryon-to-meson ratios around jets as a signature of medium response

 To compute jet-induced particle yields around the quenched jets, we use the correlations between the triggered jets and the associated identified particles.
-Such jet-particle correlation method has been used by CMS Collaboration \cite{CMS:2016qnj} and also in our previous work \cite{Luo:2021hoo} to study the distribution of charged particles around jets.
+Such jet-particle correlation method has been used by CMS Collaboration \cite{CMS:2016cvr, CMS:2016qnj, CMS:2018zze, CMS:2021nhn} and also in our previous work \cite{Luo:2021hoo} to study the distribution of charged particles around jets.
 Here we focus on jet-induced baryon and meson productions.
 First, we construct the two-dimensional identified particle number density $\frac{d^2N}{d\Delta\phi d\Delta\eta}$ per trigger jet, where ${\Delta \eta}$ and ${\Delta \phi}$ are relative pseudo-rapidity and azimuthal angle with respect to the jet direction.
-In this work, we take the reconstructed jets with $\mathrm {p^{jet}_T} > 120$ GeV, $R = 0.4$ and $| \eta_{\rm jet} | < 1.6$ and identified particles with $|\eta| < 2.4$.
+In this work, we take the reconstructed jets with $p^{\rm jet}_{T} > 120$ GeV, $R = 0.4$ and $| \eta_{\rm jet} | < 1.6$ and identified particles with $|\eta| < 2.4$.
 To correct the limited acceptance effect on jet-particle correlations, we use a mixed-event method.
-We construct the mixed-event distribution by pairing the jet from jet-triggered event and particles from other events.
 Then the acceptance-corrected two-dimensional identified particle density per trigger jet can be obtained \cite{CMS:2016cvr, CMS:2016qnj, CMS:2018zze, CMS:2021nhn}:

-Here, the signal pair distribution $S({\Delta \eta},{\Delta \phi})$ and the mixed-event pair distribution $S({\Delta \eta},{\Delta \phi})$ represent the per-trigger-jet yields of associated particles from the same and mixed events,
+Here, the signal pair distribution $S({\Delta \eta},{\Delta \phi})$ and the mixed-event pair distribution $ME({\Delta \eta},{\Delta \phi})$ represent the per-trigger-jet yields of associated particles from the same and mixed events,

 The ratio $\frac{ME(0,0)}{ME({\Delta \eta},{\Delta\phi})}$ is the normalized correction factor.